 MEAM 6990 is graded Satisfactory (S)/Unsatisfactory (U) and recorded on a student's transcript.
 To earn an S grade, the student must attend at least 70% of the departmental seminars and complete mini-essays for at least three of those seminars.
 For example, in a term in which there are 12 seminars, the student will need to attend at least 9 seminars to obtain an S grade.
 The three mini-essays can be spread over the semester (approximately one a month).
-Students may select which seminars they write the mini-essays about.
+Students may select which seminars they choose to write the mini-essays about.

-Students may attend and count up to two seminars outside of MEAM's Seminar Series.
+Students may attend and count up to two non-MEAM seminars during the semester.
 To be counted, a non-MEAM seminar must be part of an established Penn seminar series that is focused on engineering, science, mathematics, computation, or another technical discipline.
 Students may also count attendance at MEAM PhD and Master's defenses towards MEAM 6990 with prior approval.
-A mini-essay must be completed for each non-MEAM seminar, and these may count towards the mini-essay requirement.
+A mini-essay must be completed for each non-MEAM seminar, in order for these seminars to count towards the mini-essay requirement.
 There are no exams for this course.